2001-Wed Feb 22 01:48:24 MST 2017

 A classic example: I once consulted with the owner of a

 Pomeranian puppy who was able to hold her bladder for only an hour or less.
-I referred them to a vet, and it turned out that the dog had a
+I referred them to a vet, and it turned out that the

 urinary tract infection.
 Once the puppy was put on medication, I could successfully